You are here

 Answers to frequently asked questions relating to AIM's On-Campus Short Courses, Vocational Education & Training (VET) Qualification, Higher Education courses, and Online Short Courses.
 For clarification on any of the terminology used below, please refer to the Glossary of Terms.
-For additional Frequently Asked Questions relating to AIM's MBA Program and other courses, see the AIM Business School FAQ.
+For additional Frequently Asked Questions relating to AIM Business School's MBA Program and other courses, see the AIM Business School FAQ.
 For questions relating to AIM's policies and proceedures relating to the COVID-19 virus, see the COVID-19 FAQ.

 When are AIM On-Campus Short Courses scheduled?

 When can I start my AIM Vocational Education & Training (VET) Qualification?

 With no fixed intake dates, you can enrol with AIM at any time.
 For more information, see AIM’s Enrolment Policy.

 The Australian Institute of Management Education and Training (AIM) offers a number of payment options for our Short Courses, Vocational Qualifications and postgraduate programs.
 Please note that for Online Short Courses payment can only be received upfront via credit card.

 Do I need to pay extra for course materials?